-This Salsa Recipe makes the best salsa in just minutes!
-It’s restaurant-style, full of fresh flavor and so easy to make.
-Serve it with tortilla chips or spoon over enchiladas, tacos and more.
+This salsa recipe makes the best homemade salsa!
+It’s full of fresh flavor and easy to make using simple ingredients.
+Enjoy it with tortilla chips or spoon it over enchiladas, tacos and more.

-Salsa served in a small bowl with tortilla chips around.
+Salsa served in a bowl with tortilla chips around.

 Salsa Recipe Ingredients